Junejumbalia199/CAB302-Project/README.md

 Provide narration for text outputs.

 Allow the user to ask questions of the program.
-Implement a chatbot that can provide alternative description of how the program works.
+Potentially implement a chatbot that can provide alternative description of how the program works.

 Allow users to create and sign in with accounts.